func4plus1/lmiad/README.md

 (1913) [An Example of Statistical Investigation in the text of 'Eugene Onegin' illustrating coupling of 'tests' in chains](http://www.alpha60.de/research/markov/DavidLink_AnExampleOfStatistical_MarkovTrans_2007.pdf)

-# What is Artificial Intelligence

-*[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/index.html)* is the primary textbook through which many researchers have first entered the "AI" waters.
-When it is asked: "What is Artifical Intelligence?", it is possible we all subconsciously give the answer embeded within the opening pages of the four editions of this ubuiquitous work.
-As the website for the book states: "The leading textbook in Artifical Intelligence, used in over 1400 schools in over 120 countries."

-The manner in which [Peter Norvig](https://norvig.com/) and [Stuart Russell](http://people.eecs.berkeley.edu/~russell/) have chosen to frame Artificial Intelligence over the course of their editions has had great influence on how AI has evolved.
-The chapters they included, removed, expanded, shrank; the theories they championed or ignored; has had a profound effect on the conversation and ultimately our understanding of what Artificial Intelligence can and should be.

-The first edition of *Artifical Intelligence: A Modern Approach* (commonly referred to as *AIMA*) defined AI as a field that:

-> "attempts to understand intelligent entities.
-Thus, one reason to study it is to learn more about ourselves...AI strives to build intelligent entities as well as understand them"

-The second edition of *AIMA* continues the thread of building intelligence but interestingly drops the argument that the field is also concerned with "knowing thyself":

-> "The field of artificial intelligence...attempts not just to understand but also build intelligent entities"

-Wheras *AIMA* 01 makes such claims as "All the researcher has to do is look in the mirror to see an example of an intelligent system", *AIMA* 02 replaces a human-centered approach with a rationality in which at its core

-> "AI systematizes and automates intellectual tasks."

 # Notes